Jayasurya15/Home-page.github.io/README.md

 ## 🎯 Future Plans

 This README is a placeholder for now.
-I am currently a student, and as I grow and learn more about web development and GitHub, I plan to update this README with more detailed information.
+I am currently a student, and as I grow and learn more about web development, java, python, sql and GitHub, I plan to update this README with more detailed information.
 For now, this serves as a simple introduction to my work.

 ---

 ## 👨‍💻 About Me

 Hi!
-I'm **Jayasurya**, a student passionate about web development and creating fun, interactive projects.
-This repository is a reflection of my journey and experiments in programming.
+I'm **Jayasurya**, a student who enjoys building interactive web projects and learning core programming concepts.
+I am currently focusing on strengthening my fundamentals in C, Java, Python, and SQL, while exploring areas like data analysis, logical problem-solving, and databases.

+This repository reflects my learning journey as I prepare myself for internships and real-world development challenges, balancing web development with analytical and programming skills.

 ---